iLib-js/ilib-mono/README.md

 You can use this package within your webpacked application as well.

-However, as we mentioned in the previous section, the locale data is large, so you would not want to include it all in your webpacked application statically, nor would you want to load it all at once.
+However, as we mentioned in the previous section, the locale data is large, so you would probably not want to include it all in your webpacked application statically, nor would you want to load it all at once.
 The strategy to deal with this is to extract a subset of that data to include with your application, put that data into webpack chunks and then lazy load those